We're excited to announce that all HIGHER summits are at capicty

 What motivated Wisr to launch HIGHER?

-As a (female-led) company, Wisr spent a lot of time reflecting on the state of higher education leadership.
+As a (female-led) company, we’ve spent a lot of time reflecting on the state of higher education leadership.
 Based on our interactions while bringing Wisr to market, higher ed isn’t reflecting the kind of diverse and inclusive future the world seems to aspire to have.
-In our work, we consistently see equal representation of women in individual contributor or lower-level managerial roles, but more senior leadership positions often don’t reflect that diversity.
+In our work, we tend to work with female staff to implement our software, but when it comes to the decision-maker and check-writer, it appears that more senior leadership positions often don’t reflect that diversity.
 Women in higher ed administration are facing barriers to rising the ranks in their institutions, and we need to do something about it.

 I'm an ally of female leaders.
 How can I support?

 Allies and champions of female leaders are critical towards enacting the change we seek.
-While the majority of HIGHER summits are intended for women only, HIGHER Cleveland invites allies to join us in a day of discussion around how allies in positions of authority can further promote diversity and inclusion on their teams.
+While the majority of HIGHER summits are intended for women only, HIGHER Cleveland invites allies to join us in a day of discussion around what allies can do to create more inclusive teams and equitable organizations.